moxiegirl/tutorial-changes/hello-blockstack.md

 while working on the tutorial, the completed [source code is available for you]() to check your work against.

 Finally, make sure you have [created at least one Blockstack ID](ids-introduction.md#create-an-initial-blockstack-id).
-You'll use this tutorial
+You'll use this ID to interat with the application.

 ## Use npm to install Yeoman and the Blockstack App Generator